Recover 4x more chargebacks and prevent up to 90% of incoming ones, powered by AI and a global network of 15,000 merchants.

 Fraud is rising with the rapid growth and expansion of eCommerce worldwide.
-Estimates from Statista put the monetary equivalence of global online fraud in 2023 at $48 billion, representing a 17.07% growth from the previous year.
-A similar projection by Shopify underscores that 2.8% of eCommerce orders from enterprise brands end up as chargebacks due to false buyer claims of non-delivery, differences in received products, or order cancellation.
+One report says scammers stole $1.03 trillion from victims in 2021.
+A similar analysis by Shopify underscores that 2.8% of eCommerce orders from enterprise brands end up as chargebacks due to false buyer claims of non-delivery, differences in received products, or order cancellation.

 This piece aims to unveil key Shopify fraud prevention best practices to help you create a 360° protection for your Shopify store.